-- Changes to the skin, such as dimpling, unusual redness or other colour changes.
+- Changes to the skin of the breast, such as dimpling, unusual redness or other colour changes.

-- A change in the shape of the breast.
+- Changes in the shape of the breast.

 - Swelling or discomfort in the armpit.

-Breast changes don’t necessarily mean you have cancer.
+Most breast changes aren’t caused by cancer.
 However, if you have any symptoms, have them checked by your doctor without delay.
-Some women have no symptoms and the breast cancer is found on a screening mammogram.

 How is breast cancer diagnosed?